 These additional options described below can be displayed by scrolling down in the labeling applet on the left side.

-Once the user has successfully segmented an object, the segmentation result can be stored by clicking on the Save As button.
-A dialog will pop up that asks for the objects name:
+Once the user has successfully segmented an object, the result can be stored by clicking on the Save As button.
+A dialog will pop up that asks for the object name, by default it will be generated from Object name prefix and sequential number:

 After saving an object, all existing markers will be removed to allow segmenting a new object from scratch.
-To see which objects have already been segmented and saved the Completed Segments overlay can be enabled by clicking on the little eye in that layer:
+To see which objects have already been segmented and saved the Completed Segments overlay can be enabled by clicking on the eye icon () in that layer:

 already segmented (and saved) objects will be highlighted to prevent segmenting something twice.